mikeshulman/narya/README.md

 Here the associativities and precedence are determined by the uniform rules of OCaml, based on the first character of each infix operator.
 In particular, this means that `@->` and `@=>` bind tighter than `$`, so you have to write `"x" @-> (M $ !!"x")` but you can write `!!"f" $ "x" @-> M`.
 (This is the opposite of the "real" parser described above.)

-## Constants, case trees, and records
+## Constants, records, datatypes, and case trees

 Currently, constants can only be built into the OCaml code, not defined by the user.

-But when defined, they can be stipulated to compute according to any case tree.
-For example, currently there is an implementation of the natural numbers, which can be accessed by calling `Types.Nat.install ()`, with the general recursor/inductor, and also addition and multiplication constants defined by direct case trees rather than in terms of the recursor.
-The latter have right-associative infix notations `+` and `*`, with `*` binding more tightly, and also numeral notations.
+### Records and coinductive types

-A constant that is a type family can be declared (again, only in the OCaml code) to be a *record type* by giving a list of its fields with their types.
-Then an element of an instance of that family can have its fields projected out, and can be constructed using the record syntax given above.
+A constant that is a type family can be declared (again, currently only in the OCaml code) to be a *record type*, by giving a list of its fields with their types.
+The fields themselves are *not* constants; they belong to a separate name domain.
+(They can be thought of as analogous to "methods" in an object-oriented programming language.)
+Then an element of an instance of that family can have its fields projected out with the postfix syntax `M .fld`, and can be constructed using the record syntax described above.

 For example, currently there is an implementation of Sigma-types as a record, which can be accessed by calling `Types.Sigma.install ()`.
 The notation for a Sigma-type is `(x:A) × B`, or `A × B` in the non-dependent case (both right-associative and binding tighter than →), with fields `fst` and `snd`, and an infix comma (right-associative) as notation for an anonymous record.

 Records can be declared to have, or not have, eta-conversion (Sigma-types do).
-Note that anonymous structures (including the comma) do not synthesize, so in a synthesizing context you must ascribe them.

-Case trees can include fields (copatterns) as well as matches against other constants (patterns).
-Thus it is also possible to define constructors of records by case trees, in addition to as structures.
-These have the advantage that they synthesize, but the disadvantage that they must be applied explicitly to all the parameters.
-For example, Sigma-types also come with a `pair` constructor defined in this way; one can write `pair A B a b` instead of `{ fst ≔ a; snd ≔ b }` or `(a,b)`.

 Record types can be coinductive, with the type of a field involving the record itself.
 Coinductive types should not be declared to have eta-conversion since that is undecidable, but there is no check for that.
 Corecursive elements of a coinductive type cannot be constructed as structures, but they can be defined as constants with copattern case trees.
 For example, currently there is an implementation of coinductive streams accessible with `Types.Stream.install ()`, with fields `head` and `tail`, and a built-in corecursor `corec` defined with copatterns.

+Note that field projections synthesize (hence do not require the parameters of the record type as arguments).
+But anonymous structures (including the comma) do not synthesize, so in a synthesizing context you must ascribe them.

+### Datatypes and inductive types

+A constant that is a type family can also be declared to be a *datatype*, by separating its arguments into parameters and indices, and giving a list of its constructors.
+Each constructor has a number of arguments, with types depending on the parameters (but not the indices), and a list of values for the indices depending on values of the arguments.
+As with fields, constructors are not constants and belong to a separate name domain.
+(This is in line with functional programming languages such as Haskell and OCaml, where constructors have a separate syntax, e.g. begin with a capital letter.)

+Once a datatype is defined, the constructors can be used to build elements of it, by applying them like functions (but with a final period on their name, dually to a field projection) to their arguments (but not the parameters or indices of the datatype).
+This syntactic form *checks*, rather than synthesizing, against an instance of the datatype.
+You can define another constant to equal an application of a constructor, however, and it will synthesize.

+Datatypes can be inductive, with the arguments of constructors involving the datatype itself.

+For example, currently there is an implementation of the natural numbers, which can be accessed by calling `Types.Nat.install ()`, with the general recursor/inductor, and also addition and multiplication constants defined by direct case trees rather than in terms of the recursor.
+The latter have right-associative infix notations `+` and `*`, with `*` binding more tightly, and also numeral notations.
+There are also implementations of sum types (with two type parameters), lists (with type parameter), and vectors (with type parameter and length index).

+### Defined constants

+Constants that are not records or datatypes can be axioms (undefined), or they can be stipulated to compute according to any *case tree*.
+A case tree alternates abstractions with pattern matches against constructors and copattern comatches against fields.
+A degenerate version of a case tree simply defines the constant to equal some given term.

+As noted, case trees can include fields (copatterns) as well as matches against other constants (patterns).
+Thus it is also possible to define constructors of records by case trees, in addition to as structures.
+These have the advantage that they synthesize, but the disadvantage that they must be applied explicitly to all the parameters.
+For example, Sigma-types also come with a `pair` constructor defined in this way; one can write `pair A B a b` instead of `{ fst ≔ a; snd ≔ b }` or `(a,b)`.

+A constant defined by a case tree does not compute unless the tree can be followed all the way down to a leaf.
+In particular, a "match" or "comatch" is never exposed as part of a term.
+Moreover, this means that when defining a constant to equal a given term, by putting the abstractions into the case tree rather than the term you can specify that it must be applied to some number of arguments in order to compute.
+Usually one would want to do this with all the arguments, so that the bare constant doesn't compute to an abstraction but only computes to the body of that abstraction once it's fully applied.

-There is currently no parsing or typechecking for constants, case trees, and records: the programmer is required and trusted to write them by hand in abstract syntax with De Bruijn indices.
-In particular, there is no coverage, termination, or productivity checking.
-Branches of case trees also do not specialize any previous arguments, so using them for indexed inductive types is questionable.
+There is currently no parsing or typechecking for definitions of constants, case trees, records, and datatypes: the programmer is required and trusted to write them by hand in abstract syntax with De Bruijn indices.
+In particular, there is no coverage, positivity, termination, or productivity checking.

 ## Parametric Observational Type Theory